 What is the easiest type of perspective to start with for beginners?

-Can perspective be used in abstract art?
+Can perspective be applied to the abstract works?

 Conclusion